- Due to the high potential for collision and conflict, snowshoeing on Canmore Nordic Centre's groomed ski trails is not permitted.

 - Rundle Riverside Trail can be accessed by using the Rundle Connector Trail.

-- Be an ambassador for the sport.
+Be an ambassador for the sport.
 Be polite, educate other riders and discourage bad behaviour.
 Please show respect for the park and other visitors.

 - A gentle slope is located in a scenic bowl next to the Wax Room Building.